 Moreover, companies benefit from transparency.
 'As soon as something like this comes out and you have to justify yourself to the public, it causes enormous reputational damage.
 It's important to be transparent and not simply look at whether something is legally permitted.'

 Soft law provides lawyers with practical tools to enter into a dialogue with companies about transparency and abusive practices.
 Harm cites Dieselgate as an example.
-'If corporate social responsibility had been an important part of the strategy of a company like Volkswagen, I don't think they would have come up with sham software to manipulate emissions data.
-In the end, it caused Volkswagen nothing but trouble.’
+‘This incident shows the importance of integrating corporate social responsibility into the strategy of a company.
+The public does not accept such lack of transparency.
+In the end, it caused the company nothing but trouble.'

 Yet he does not see it as his job to lecture companies on norms and values.
 'Lawyers are not priests, we look at the client's interest.
 A lawyer does not necessarily have the knowledge or experience to determine whether something is sustainable or 'decent'.'
 But what you can do is look at the bigger picture.
 'And transparency in a company's business model is almost always wise in order for it to remain relevant and profitable in the long run.'